-Cane Toads are heavily built, with rough, warty skin and are generally 100-150 mm in length, but can grow up to 230 mm and over one kilo in weight.
-Cane toads' skin is usually dry and leathery, and in adult specimens, females have a blotched and smoother skin, while males are more uniformly coloured and are rough, like fine sandpaper.
+Cane Toads are heavily built and are generally 100-150mm in length, but can grow up to 230mm and weigh over one kilo.
+Cane toads' skin is usually dry and leathery, and in adult specimens, females have creamy coloured, smooth skin, while males have yellow, rough skin like sandpaper.